 5. Hongdae, Myeongdong, Itaewon, Gangnam & Insadong

 These areas are all located in the metropolitan area of Seoul.
 They are all major tourist hubs, and each offers its own unique experience.
-They are all worth visiting for sure.
+They are all worth visiting to experience Korea and life in Seoul.

 6. Sun Cruise Resort & Yacht

-This place is very unique.
+This place will definitely offer you a unique experience in Korea.
 I will preface this by saying that the best time to visit this site is during the summer months.
 This is the time when all the amenities are available, and you will enjoy your time much more.

 For more information: esuncruise.com